csbridge/turkey-21-website/templates/en/resources/general-info.md

 ### Description

-CS Bridge is a collaboration between Stanford University in the United States, Czech Technical University in the Czech Republic, and Koç University in Turkey.
-Lecturers and students from all three universities have come together to teach high school students in Czech Republic and Turkey how to code.
+CS Bridge is a collaboration between Stanford University in the United States, Koç University in Istanbul, and instructors and students from Izmir, Turkey.
+These lecturers and students have come together to teach high school students in Turkey how to code.

 - It assumes **no prior programming experience.**
 - This course will follow the **same schedule** each day (except for a few days where we have social activities).